Calendar General Information The Facility History Contact News Home

 The three-story structure has 125 feet of frontage on Maple Street and 65 Feet on Kemp Avenue.
 He divided the Maple side into four ground floor stores and the Kemp side into three store fronts.
 The second floor and third floor house the mammoth opera house and also include office spaces facing outside.

 The Goss opened in the spring of 1889, the same year South Dakota became a state.
 The building’s opening vindicated Goss’ dream that there was, indeed, the market in Watertown for another entertainment facility, despite the castigation he received from the local press and community leader.
-Everyone was a believer when Goss opened the doors almost a century ago.
+However, everyone soon became a believer when Goss opened the doors almost a century ago.

 The Public Opinion reported on one of the grandest spectacles produced at the Goss during late 1889: